joshlong/joshlong.github.io-content/content/abstracts.md

 listed=true
 ~~~~~~

+## Bootiful Spring AI

+The age of artificial intelligence (because the search for regular intelligence hasn't gone well..) is nearly at hand, and it's _everywhere_!
+But is it in your application?
+It should be.
+AI is about integration, and here the Java and Spring communities come second to nobody.
+In this talk, we'll demystify the concepts of modern day Artificial Intelligence and look at its integration with the white hot new Spring AI project, a framework that builds on the richness of Spring Boot to extend them to the wide world of AI engineering.

-## Bootiful GraalVM
+## Bootiful Spring Security

-My first favorite place is production.
-I love production.
-You love production.
-And I don’t know anything that makes it easier to survive and thrive in production than Spring and GraalVM!

-In this session, join me -  Spring Developer Advocate Josh Long - and we’ll look at some of the amazing ways that Spring and GraalVM are an insurmountable win for your JVM applications in 2025.
-Experience blazingly fast startup, better security, and lower footprint for greener and cheaper production deployments!
+It's not real until it's secure, and there's no better framework with which to secure your applications than Spring Security.
+Join me and we'll look at how Spring Security works, how to integrate it into your applications, and where you can scale out to secure your systems and services.

 ## Bootiful Spring Boot: A DOGumentary

-Spring Boot 4.x and Java 25 have arrived, making it an exciting time to be a Java developer!
+Spring Boot 4.x and Java 25+ have arrived, making it an exciting time to be a Java developer!
 Join me, Josh Long (@starbuxman), as we dive into the future of Spring Boot with Java 25.
-We'll learn how to scale your applications and codebases effortlessly, explore the robust Spring Boot ecosystem featuring AI, modularity, seamless data access, security, and cutting-edge production optimizations like Project Loom's virtual threads, GraalVM, AppCDS, and more.
+We'll learn how to scale your applications and codebases effortlessly, explore the robust Spring Boot ecosystem featuring AI, modularity, seamless data access, security, and cutting-edge production optimizations like Project Loom's virtual threads, Project Leyden, GraalVM, and more.
 Let's explore the latest-and-greatest in Spring Boot to build faster, more scalable, more efficient, more modular, more secure, and more intelligent systems and services.

 ## Bootiful Spring Boot